Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area, or call us at 1-855-605-6171; TTY: 711.

-At CarePlus, we have a holistic view of health care.
-We also believe that prevention really is the best medicine, and the best health solutions come about when we work closely with our providers and members.
-We cover many Medicare-covered preventive services and screenings at no cost to you.
+At CarePlus, we believe that prevention is the best medicine.
+That’s why all CarePlus plans include Medicare-covered preventive services and screenings at no additional cost to you.

 All CarePlus Medicare Advantage plans include:

 If you recently became eligible for Medicare, through age or disability, you generally have the option to apply for coverage in a Medicare Advantage plan close to the date when your Medicare Part A and Part B coverage starts.